-endpoints-the list of services available.
+• endpoints-the list of services available.
 If the group has no services, the list will be empty.

-Example 10 shows the C++ code for getting the list of services in a group.
+Example 9 shows the C++ code for getting the list of services in a group.

-Example 10: Retrieving the List of Services in a Group-C++
+Example 9: Retrieving the List of Services in a Group-C++

+'''

+//C++

+// Get the endpoints for the session.

+IT_Bus_Services::IT_SessionManager::ServiceEndpointList

+endpoint_list;

+// Must provide the session ID

+// Without a valid session ID, the session manager will refuse

+// the request

+session_mgr.getAllServiceEndpoints(

+group_session,

+endpoint_list

+);

+'''

-//C++ // Get the endpoints for the session.
-IT_Bus_Services::IT_SessionManager::ServiceEndpointList endpoint_list; // Must provide the session ID // Without a valid session ID, the session manager will refuse // the request session_mgr.getAllServiceEndpoints( group_session, endpoint_list ); Create a proxy for the requested The client can use any of the services returned by getAllServiceEndpoints() service to instantiate a service proxy. to instantiate a service proxy.
+Create a proxy for the requested service

+The client can use any of the services returned by getAllServiceEndpoints() to instantiate a service proxy.

 The session manager returns the services in the order the services registered with the session manager.
 Clients are, therefore, responsible for circulating through the list.
 Otherwise they will all make requests on only one service in the group.
-In addition, because the session manager does not force all members of a group to implement the same interface, you might need to have your clients to check each service to see if it implements the correct interface by checking the each service to see if it implements the correct interface by checking the each service to see if it implements the correct interface by checking the reference's service name as shown in Example 11 on page 54.
+In addition, because the session manager does not force all members of a group to implement the same interface, you might need to have your clients to check each service to see if it implements the correct interface by checking the reference's service name as shown in Example 10 on page 20.

-Example 11: Checking the Service Reference for its Interface-C++
+Example 10: Checking the Service Reference for its Interface-C++